locosoft1986/hs-nasa-cli/README.md

 ## Thanks:
-- [Original Node Js Nasa CLI](https://github.com/xxczaki/nasa-cli) for having a project to be practice with Haskell.
+- [Original Node Js Nasa CLI](https://github.com/xxczaki/nasa-cli) for having a project for me to practice with Haskell.
 - [Pedro Yamada](https://github.com/yamadapc/haskell-questioner) for terminal spinner, I have to modify a little bit to support colors for spinner animation.
 - [NASA APOD :rocket:](https://apod.nasa.gov/apod/) for providing marvelous space photos every day!